reczoo/BARS/ctr_prediction/benchmarks/README.md

 + DeepCTR (tensorflow): https://github.com/shenweichen/DeepCTR

-## Models Available
+## Model List

-The following models have been benchmarked with open-source code and detailed benchmarking artifacts.
+The following models have been benchmarked with open-source code and detailed reproducing steps.

 | Publication| Model  | Paper |
 | :-----: | :-------: |:------------|